dwj954075281/springCode/import-into-idea.md

 IntelliJ IDEA.
 Resolving this is a work in progress.
 If attempting to run all JUnit tests from within IntelliJ IDEA, you will likely need to set the following VM options to avoid out of memory errors:
     -XX:MaxPermSize=2048m -Xmx2048m -XX:MaxHeapSize=2048m
-4. If you invoke "Rebuild Project" in the IDE, you'll have to generate some test resources of the `spring-oxm` module again (`./gradlew :spring-oxm:compileTestJava`)
+4. If you  "Rebuild Project" in the IDE, you'll have to generate some test resources of the `spring-oxm` module again (`./gradlew :spring-oxm:compileTestJava`)